 I first came across CALM and the work they do a few years ago when my friend Dan wrote a moving piece about his struggles with mental health.
 It was all the more affecting for me because, despite being pretty good friends with Dan, I was not aware that he'd had issues to deal with.
 It was an eye-opener for me, a perfect introduction to the importance of the work that CALM does.
 I was flattered to have been asked to be involved with Torch Songs.
 My choice of song was easy - “This Year”, by Mountain Goats.
-I write a lot and was reminded of it when writing my most recent articles about podiatrist recommended socks are advertising great reviews but some angry customers and york elbow braces are bold moves at injury prevention and shin splint prevention and my professional guide to varicose veins socks and compression stockings.
+I write a lot and was reminded of it when writing my most recent articles about york elbow braces are bold moves at injury prevention and shin splint prevention and choosing a good egg white protein.
 These were long articles and I often looped the whole album while doing research or writing them.
 Why was this particular song the one I chose?
 I had a rough time of it in 2014 and 2015, for various reasons, both personal and professional.
 That song arrived in my life during that time and quickly became my battle anthem for surviving the slings and arrows.
 The refrain “I am going to make it through this year if it kills me”, is perfect for shouting out loudly, to yourself or to others, during the darker times.
 Music has always been a sanctuary for me, as it is for many people.
 Torch Songs is a wonderful way of highlighting that and trying to make a difference in the campaign against living miserably.

 When this record came out, I spent quite a bit of time out trying to figure out what that lyric meant.
 To me, it was about the mania that creativity can bring on.
 The crazy energy it can give you to push through till 4am working on something, even through horrible adversity.
 Thats what Bloodbuzz Ohio, and a lot of The National’s work says to me.
 The real world can be directionless, inconsequential and overwhelming, but in the eye of that madness, there are sanctuaries of purpose.
 Creativity, and my work, is one of them.
 The music in this song is so driven, so feverish, it’s reassuring to hear Matt’s deep and patient voice just sailing through the chaos so effortlessly.
 It’s apologetic in some ways...
 ‘Lay my head on the hood of your car I / Take it too far” - in just wanting to be himself he pushes up against the people he loves, which we all do.
 This song reminds me that I have to reach out of the chaos and ask for help when I need it, and to forgive myself as I know my loved ones do, and I do others.